 Emerging trends in outdoor learning begin during early childhood with nature play, bush kinder and beach kinders.
 In the primary school years, learning outside the classroom is largely curriculum focused and facilitated by classroom teachers.

 Outdoor education and outdoor learning positively impact engagement on curriculum learning tasks, academic performance and achievement of learning goals.
 It provides many benefits including the development of:

 · Connection to nature

-At Outdoors NSW we work with early childhood educators, primary and high school teachers, TAFE instructors and university lecturers to ensure best practice in outdoor learning.
+At Outdoors NSW we work with early childhood educators, primary and high school teachers, TAFE instructors and university lecturers to ensure best practice in outdoor education and outdoor learning.
 We are continually advocating for the inclusion of learning outside the classroom to all levels of government, and within schools.
 Outdoors NSW leads discussions with schools to ensure current training at TAFE and university matches the needs within schools.
-We provide invaluable resources and practical support for members in this are as leaders of the Adventure Activity Safety Guidelines (AAS) in NSW.
+We provide invaluable resources and practical support for members in this area as leaders of the Australian Adventure Activity Standard (AAS) in NSW.

 Outdoors NSW has members from many aspects of outdoor educators, those working for providers, outdoor education teachers and lecturers, generalist teachers and nature play facilitators.
 This is a broad area encompassing many variants all working towards a common goal of educating outside.
 Outdoors NSW aims to coordinate networks and forums for the sub-groups of outdoor education.

 Outdoor Education Australia